finitespace/BME280/README.md

+bool  begin();
-/* Method used at start up to initialize the class.
-Starts the I2C interface. */ bool  begin();
+  Info: Method used at start up to initialize the class.
+Starts the I2C interface.
   Return: bool, true = success, false = failure (no device found)

+float ReadTemperature(bool celsius = false);
-/* Read the temperature from the BME280 and return a float. */ float ReadTemperature(bool celsius = false);
+  Info: Read the temperature from the BME280 and return a float.
   Return: float = temperature

 *Celsius: bool, default = false
   values: true = return temperature in degrees Celsius, false = return temperature in degrees Fahrenheit

+float ReadPressure(uint8_t unit = 0x0);
-/* Read the pressure from the BME280 and return a float with the specified unit. */ float ReadPressure(uint8_t unit = 0x0);
+  Info: Read the pressure from the BME280 and return a float with the specified unit.
   Return: float = pressure

     *Unit: uint8_t, default = 0x0
       values: B000 = Pa, B001 = hPa, B010 = Hg, B011 = atm, B100 = bar,
       B101 = torr, B110 = N/m^2, B111 = psi

+float ReadHumidity();
-/* Read the humidity from the BME280 and return a percentage as a float. */ float ReadHumidity();
+  Info: Read the humidity from the BME280 and return a percentage as a float.
   Return: float = percent relative humidity

-/* Read the data from the BME280 with the specified units. */ void  ReadData(float& pressure, float& temp, float& humidity, bool metric = true, uint8_t p_unit = 0x0);
+void  ReadData(float& pressure, float& temp, float& humidity, bool metric = true, uint8_t p_unit = 0x0);
+  Info: Read the data from the BME280 with the specified units.
   Return: None, however, pressure, temp and humidity are changed.

     *Pressure: float, reference